 - batch: select this option if you want Universal Agent to execute your commands as batch scripts.
 This option is only available if your host is running on Windows

 - node: select this option if you want your command to be executed as a nodejs program.

-Note: Automation Host 2.1.0 has nodejs, version 8.11.2 LTS, bundled into it so you do not need to install nodejs to the host machine in order to execute your command with selected node executor.
+Note: starting from Automation Host 2.1.0, NodeJS is bundled into automation host package so you do NOT need to install NodeJS to the host machine in order to execute your command with selected node executor.
 However, you need to make sure the code you enter is compatible with that nodejs version

 - python: select this option if you want your command to be executed as a python program.